schmubs/schmubs.github.io/README.md

-sqreone.github.com
+salim.github.com
 ==================
-feel free to fork/use whatever elements, assets, etc.
+feel free to use as appropriate

 Follow me on Twitter <a href="https://twitter.com/intent/user?screen_name=sqreone">here</a>.